 A: The CFCS credential can be effective as a stand-alone certification, or as a complement to other certifications in the field.
 Many in our CFCS-certified community also hold other credentials related to financial crime.
 They report that earning the CFCS certification has opened new avenues in their careers, increased their awareness of financial crime risk, and most importantly, assisted them in improving results in prevention and detection.

 Q: What’s included in the CFCS Certification Package?

 A: Candidates receive in-depth learning materials that cover the diverse financial crime landscape, from more established areas like fraud and money laundering to more recent hot topics like cybersecurity, anti-corruption and tax evasion and enforcement.
-Online tools like recorded prep courses, practice tests and live webinars allow candidates to study at their own pace and their own schedule.
-Candidates have said that prep materials not only have helped them prepare for the test, but have provided useful training and awareness.

 Q: How much does the CFCS Certification Package cost?

-A: The CFCS Certification costs $1,695 ($1,345 for government).
+A: The CFCS Certification Package costs are:

 Q: How many questions are on the CFCS exam?

-A: There are 145 scenario based, multiple choice questions on the CFCS exam.
+A: There are 145-scenario based, multiple choice questions on the CFCS exam.